itzpraveen/solarerp-25-aug-2025/README.md

 - Ensure `vercel.json` is present; it grants extra memory/duration to the PDF function and configures a cron at 03:00 UTC.
 - Set a cron secret and configure Vercel Cron to call `POST /api/cron/daily` with `Authorization: Bearer $CRON_SECRET`

+### Supabase Auth URL Configuration (Important)

+After connecting your Supabase project, set these in Supabase → Authentication → URL Configuration:

+- Site URL: your production domain, e.g. `https://<your-project>.vercel.app` (or your custom domain)
+- Additional Redirect URLs: include your production domain(s) and `http://localhost:3000` for development

+Magic-link login uses these values.
+If not set, links may redirect to `http://localhost:3000` on production.

 ## Data Model

 See `drizzle/0001_init.sql` and `src/db/schema.ts` for enums and tables.
 Highlights: